MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/cedrik-lampron/_index.md

 ---
 # Display name
-title: Charles-Olivier Ipperciel
+title: Cedrik Lampron

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research assistant
+role: Auxiliaire de recherche

 # Organizations/Affiliations
 organizations: